Ottermad/ottermad.github.io/_posts/2023-12-19-Fibonacci.md

 $$1 + 2 = 3$$

-We can write this as using the following formula:
+We can write this using the following formula:

 $$f_n = f_{n-1} + f_{n-1}$$